NFrosticles/find-largest-number-in-a-pdf/README.md

 Prerequisites
 * Python 3
-* PyPDF2
+* PyMuPDF

 Installing
-* The only dependency required is PyPDF2
+* The only dependency required is PyMuPDF
-  * pip install PyPDF2
+  * pip install PyMuPDF

 Usage:
 1) Update the file path in the script to point to your PDF: